AnthonyA44/E-Commerce-Site/README.md

 # E-Commerce-Site (WIP)

+The purpose of this project is to practice web development skills.
 This is an E-Commerce Application with basic site functionality you would expect from adding products to a users cart, to filtering and searching varies products.
 You can visit the website by clicking [here](https://anthony-ecom.onrender.com)

 ## Skill Highlight